rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 <span id="anchor-2"></span>Revocation certificates

-Revocation certificates are used revoking keys in case someone gets knowledge of your secret key or incase you forget your passphrase.
+Revocation certificates are used to revoke keys in case someone gets knowledge of your secret key or in case you forget your passphrase.
 They are also useful for other various functions.

 To create a revocation certificate